Bacterial spot of tomato and pepper

 - Avoid high-pressure sprays, as these may injure leaves enough to encourage the introduction of the bacterial pathogen.

 - Disinfect pruners and other tools by dipping in a commercial sanitizer, or a 1:9 dilution of germicidal bleach.
-To be efficient when pruning, have two pruners and alternate between them between plants to allow proper soaking time.
+To be efficient when pruning, have two pruners and alternate between plants to allow proper soaking time.

 - Bury or remove crop debris at the end of the season.